Cosmological Dynamics of Cuscuta-Galileon Gravity: Introduction

 This paper is organized as follows.
 In section \ref{basiceq} we derive basic equations of the model.
 In section \ref{dynamical} we study the cosmological dynamics by using the dynamical system approach where we consider a scalar potential in two cases: an exponential potential and an inverse power-law potential.
 In section \ref{dof} we use the Hamiltonian formalism to investigate number degrees of freedom of the cuscuta-galileon model rigorously.
-We solve autonomous equations of the model numerically and show evolution of density parameters and equation of state parameters in section \ref{numer}.
-We check ghosts and Laplacian instability in section \ref{perturbations}.
+It turns out that the cuscuta-galileon gravity in fact has three d.o.f. which leads to tendency that the model is not in a subclass of the extended cuscuton gravity, but rather in a subclass of the Horndeski theories.
+In section \ref{numer}, we solve autonomous equations of the model numerically and show evolution of density parameters and equation of state parameters.
+We check ghosts and Laplacian instabilities in section \ref{perturbations}.
 Lastly, section \ref{conclusions} is devoted to conclusions.